Class of 1978

 Sale

-Our Class has established a Student Emergency Fund for University of Georgia, College of Veterinary Medicine students who find themselves suddenly in need of financial assistance.
+Thoughtful and generous, our Class has established a Student Emergency Fund for University of Georgia, College of Veterinary Medicine students who find themselves in sudden need of financial assistance.

-I would like to help, so I have a proposition: if you make a contribution to this fund, then I will make a Class of 1978 buckle for you.
-100% free, including free shipping.
+And so I have a proposition: if you make a contribution to this fund, then I will make a Class of 1978 belt buckle for you, free of charge.

 My small sculptures and fabrications are made by me, one-at-a-time, from recycled metals, using hand tools and traditional jeweler’s methods.
 Designs emphasize basic shapes and colors.
-Detail is almost always avoided because, once started, I believe that there can be no end to it.
+Detail is almost always avoided because, once started, how can there be an end to it?

 This 1978 project was a sharp deviation in course because it is all detail.
-So instead of making models from the usual salt etched steel or clay, I turned to my countertop 3D printer.
+So instead of making models from the usual clay or salt etched steel, I used my countertop 3D printer.

-Hand drawings were developed in PowerPoint, augmented in Paint 2D, imported into 3D Builder, shaped and resized, then sliced and exported via PhotonWorkshop through an Anycubic LED UV resin printer (Siraya Tech, Sculpt, high temperature).
+Hand drawings were developed in PowerPoint, augmented in Paint 2D, imported into 3D Builder where they were reconstructed, then sliced and exported via PhotonWorkshop through an Anycubic LED UV resin printer (Siraya Tech, Sculpt, high temperature).
 Printed circle models were embedded in rubber under pressure and heat to make a mold for pewter casting.
-After casting, filing, sanding, and refining, I domed the circles in a hand press.
+Replicas were filed, sanded, and refined.
 The caduceus model was enveloped in latex, an epoxy replica was cast then extracted and embedded in silicone, then replicated once more in wax.
-Waxes were invested in plaster for bronze casting.
-Replicas were filed, sanded, and refined, then bent with a dap, block, and hammer.
+Waxes were invested in plaster for casting.
+Bronzes were filed, sanded, and refined.

 This buckle is partnered with a full grain buffalo leather belt, lifetime guaranteed (my lifetime, not yours).
 Buffalo is thicker, softer, more flexible, stronger, and resists abrasion better than cow leather.
 Read more about your 1.5 inch wide buffalo leather belt here.